r-cha/r-cha/src/content/blog/adopting-chezmoi.md

 ## Conclusion

+Lets review my conditions:

+> Normal dotfiles

+Technically both yes and no.
+The repo itself renames things, changing the prefix from "." to "dot_", but after a `chezmoi apply`, the populated files have the right names.
+Plus, there are multiple [export options](https://www.chezmoi.io/user-guide/advanced/migrate-away-from-chezmoi/), so I'll call this a win.

+"Normal" is also a bit of a stretch for template files, but they're a necessity for per-machine tweaks.
+And again, there are export options, so 🤷🏼‍♂️

+> Easy syncing

+Easy as git ✅

+> Per-machine tweaks

+Templates, covered above ✅

-chezmoi is mostly what I was looking for.
+Overall, chezmoi is what I was looking for.
 It works differently than I expected (e.g. "dot_" prefixes), but the outcome is exactly what I wanted.

 I'm certain it will easily handle my occasional updates to kitty or nvim configs and grow with me as I use it to automate more of my cross-machine life.